Experienced, Proven Philadelphia Dog Bite Lawyer

 I also handle the following types of personal injury cases:

 Bus Accidents: I handle all types of bus accident claims, including SEPTA bus accidents, school bus accidents, and other types of bus accidents.
 A bus accident claim doesn’t even have to involve a collision – you can claim damages based on a slip and fall accident, for example.
-Bus accident claims against a government entity applies different rules than ordinary personal injury claims.
+Bus accident claims against a government entity apply different rules than ordinary personal injury claims.

 Car Accidents: A serious car accident occurs somewhere in the United States every few seconds, and Pennsylvania sees more than its share.
 Many if not most of these accidents were the fault of a careless or intoxicated driver or the manufacturer of a defective auto part.
 If you were injured but you weren’t mostly at fault, you could be entitled to compensation.